Loreto College Grounds & Garden - Heritage

 Loreto College Gates and Wall

 The sisters were anxious to build a wall around the convent for privacy.
 In earlier times the order was semi-enclosed which required limited outside contact.
 The convent wall was built in 1881 largely through donations.
-The gateway was designed by the architect, William Tappin, and paid for by Mr. Tappin, Michael Mornane and James Dynon.
+The gateway was designed by the architect, William Tappin, and paid for by Mr Tappin, Michael Mornane and James Dynon.

 To the right of the gates as you look down the drive stood the Lodge (demolished in the 1950s).
 The Lodge was occupied by Mary and Ellen Donnelly and Ellen’s daughter Nellie.
 The Arnell family lived there from 1932.

-St. Anne’s Primary School
+St Anne’s Primary School

-The building to the right of driveway is the Loreto Archives Centre.
+The building to the right of the driveway is the Loreto Archives Centre.
 Behind the modern additions to this building can be seen the original St. Anne’s parish school which was built in 1908 and closed in the early 1920s to become a finishing school.
 This building became the Priest’s Chalet in the 1930s before being opened as a kindergarten in 1941-1978.
 A mine shaft was sealed when the 1960’s extension was built.
 Until 2012 this building, known as ‘The Cottage’, had been a drama centre.

 To the left of the entrance gates is the Rosary Way.
 This is a walk to be taken while saying the prayers of the Rosary.
 The Rosary Way was modelled on the Rosary Way in the Aylesford Priory Gardens, Kent, where the Mysteries of the Rosary are depicted in ceramics with roses beside each.
-Our Rosary Way was constructed in 1981 with donations from Agnes McLean and other Loreto friends and remodeled in 2015.
+Our Rosary Way was constructed in 1981 with donations from Agnes McLean and other Loreto friends and remodelled in 2015.